hotmeshio/pluck-typescript/README.md

 }
 ```

 **Hooks** are authored as ordinary JavaScript functions, but since they run as reentrant processes, you can include `Pluck.MeshOS` extensions.
-This example also showcases something you wouldn't expect: it sends a newsletter and then *sleeps for a month*.
+This example showcases a few, including one you wouldn't expect: it sends a newsletter and then *sleeps for a month*.
 With just a few lines of code, you've added a thread-safe, transactionally-backed, recurring subroutine.

 ```javascript